cylnlp/cylnlp.github.io/_pages/supervision.md

 Research Interests
 -----------------
 Broadly speaking, I am interested in Natural Language Processing (NLP).
-Specific research of my interests include: Automatic Fact-Checking, Text Summarisation (particularly controllable text summarisation and dialogue summarisation), and Large Language Models (in particular, evaluating hallucination in LLMs and improving their factuality).
+Specific research of my interests includes: Automatic Fact-Checking, Text Summarisation (particularly controllable text summarisation and dialogue summarisation), and Large Language Models (in particular, evaluating hallucination in LLMs and improving their factuality).

 Note that I will NOT supervise projects outside the scope of NLP/AI, but I am open to interdisciplinary projects such as AI for Science (AI4Science) and NLP for Education (NLP4Education).